 - Log into CPOMS

 - Click on Dashboard

 - Click on Add Incident

 - Type Students name

-• Type the incident type which is: # Staff Reporting Safeguarding Concern
+- Type the incident type which is: # Staff Reporting Safeguarding Concern

 This information should be shared in school on a need-to-know basis only and the student should be made aware of the staff that have been provided with the information.
-This will be done through CPOMs with the required people having access to this information.
+This will be done through CPOMs with the required people having access to this information, as well as the sharing of any Risk and Safety Plan should one be required

 It is important to encourage students to inform you if one of their friends or peers is upset or showing signs of self-harming.
-Friends can worry about betraying confidences, they need to know that self-harm can be very dangerous and that by seeking help and advice for a friend they are taking responsible action and being a good friend.
+Friends can worry about betraying confidences; they need to know that self-harm can be very dangerous and that by seeking help and advice for a friend they are taking responsible action and being a good friend.
 They should also be aware that they will be treated in a caring and supportive manner.